HomeToyota

 The famously capable and durable Toyota 4Runner is an off-roading favorite and an automotive icon, and it’s been totally redesigned for 2025.
 Pricing starts at $42,220.

-The current-generation Toyota 4Runner is one of the oldest new cars you can buy, dating way back to the 2010 model year.
-Yet it remains one of the most popular vehicles in the country, outselling more than 90% of the new cars available today.
+The previous-generation Toyota 4Runner was one of the oldest new vehicles you could buy, dating back to the 2010 model year.
+Yet it remained among the most popular SUVs in the country.
 Not even time can slow down a 4Runner, it turns out.

 The totally redesigned 2025 Toyota 4Runner promises to be even more relentless.
 It’s bigger, bolder, more powerful, and more capable.
-But it’s also more refined, tech-savvier, and – judging by our time in the excellent new Toyota Tacoma with which the 4Runner shares virtually everything but the bed – so much more satisfying to drive.
-Which is great, because the country is going to rack up some serious miles on this thing.
+But it’s also more refined, tech-savvy, and so much more satisfying to drive, which bodes well because the country will rack up some serious miles in this thing.

 Front view of the 2025 Toyota 4Runner Limited in blue